Akshat-Garg7/wobb_project/README.md

 The project is set up to use `postcss-cli` to process your CSS files.
 You can add your own `tailwind.config.js` file to customize your Tailwind setup.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or find any issues, please feel free to open an issue or a pull request.# Wobb Frontend Project

-This README provides instructions for setting up and running the Wobb frontend project locally.

 ## Prerequisites